$0.00

 Is Wyoming or Montana bigger?

-Montana is about 50% bigger than Wyoming.
-Montana contains 147,040 square miles (380,800 km2) of land while Wyoming contains 97,814 square miles (253,340 km2).
+Montana is almost twice as big as Wyoming.
+Montana contains 147,040 square miles (380,800 km2) of land, while Wyoming contains 97,814 square miles (253,340 km2).

 Is Wyoming in Montana?